UK Tel : 01405 862917

-Snow Cat Travel is the brand name and the premium tailor-made service for holidays that are operated by Rural Heritage Journeys PVT LTD of Nepal with a Head Office in Kathmandu.Our parent company Rural Heritage Nepal owns and operates select boutique, heritage hotels in Nepal such as the Famous Farm at Nuwakot and the Old Inn at Bandipur.
+Snow Cat Travel is the brand name of and trading as Rural Heritage Journeys PVT LTD of Nepal with a Head Office in Kathmandu.Our parent company Rural Heritage Nepal owns and operates select boutique, heritage hotels in Nepal such as the Famous Farm at Nuwakot and the Old Inn at Bandipur.

 The Snow Cat Travel Sales Office is based in the UK

 As more and more people now want their visit to Nepal or Bhutan to be so much more than a fixed group programme Snow Cat Travel was created specifically for the discerning traveller who desires a more personal travel service, enhanced cultural experiences and that also prefers to book their holiday directly with a locally owned Nepalese company.
 All the benefits of booking directly with a registered Nepal Travel Agency (e.g. lower prices) combined with the “know how” of British Tour Operator gained knowledge, standards and experience to give our valued clients the best possible service from creating their tailor made holiday to delivering it here in Nepal and Bhutan.

-With over 30 years knowledge and experience as a Trek Leader (Himalayas and beyond) and combined with senior management postions with some of the UK's best known adventure travel companies & a deep rooted passion for Nepal that stretches back over 25 years, UK BASED Mark personally manages all customer enquiries.
+With over 30 years knowledge and experience as a Trek Leader (Himalayas and beyond) and combined with senior management postions with some of the UK's best known adventure travel companies, UK BASED Mark personally manages all customer enquiries.

 Group Chief Executive